cdktf/cdktf-provider-databricks/docs/dataDatabricksAwsCrossaccountPolicy.java.md

 ---

+##### `awsAccountId`<sup>Optional</sup> <a name="awsAccountId" id="@cdktf/provider-databricks.dataDatabricksAwsCrossaccountPolicy.DataDatabricksAwsCrossaccountPolicy.Initializer.parameter.awsAccountId"></a>

+- *Type:* java.lang.String

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.39.0/docs/data-sources/aws_crossaccount_policy#aws_account_id DataDatabricksAwsCrossaccountPolicy#aws_account_id}.

+---

 ##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-databricks.dataDatabricksAwsCrossaccountPolicy.DataDatabricksAwsCrossaccountPolicy.Initializer.parameter.id"></a>

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.38.0/docs/data-sources/aws_crossaccount_policy#id DataDatabricksAwsCrossaccountPolicy#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.39.0/docs/data-sources/aws_crossaccount_policy#id DataDatabricksAwsCrossaccountPolicy#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.